 Below; Mavis is found soaking wet in the night.

-Deirdre, as discussed in the previous post is a weak little thing.
+Deirdre, as discussed in a previous post is a weak little thing.
 This is her only real ‘crime’.
 She was foolish enough to follow Jo and run away from Malory Towers.
 You can understand why, though.
 She has no mother and her father is at sea a great deal of the time.
 Her only other relative is a great-aunt who doesn’t send Deirdre any pocket-money or biscuits at school.
 She must feel quite lonely and left out so when faced with Jo’s wealth and generosity she is easily swayed.